 Despite not wanting to buy electric cars, a plurality of consumers think electric car owners should get a discount on auto insurance

-Although Americans don't plan to buy electric vehicles soon, they do think electric car owners should get a discount on their car insurance.
+Although many Americans don't plan to buy electric vehicles soon, they do think electric car owners should get a discount on insurance.
 Forty-three percent of Americans think electric cars should have cheaper car insurance than gas-powered vehicles, while 32% say they shouldn't and 25% are unsure.

 Once again, the generational divide on car technology is stark.
 Fifty-four percent of millennials think electric car owners should get an auto insurance discount, while only 27% of baby boomers agree.